-- If you don't include referees in your CV, make sure you are able to give this information to the employer when they ask for it - · Select your referees carefully. - Let them know about the role you are applying for, so they can prepare - what they say about you should be relevant to the role.
+- If you don't include referees in your CV, make sure you are able to give this information to the employer when it is requested. - · Select your referees carefully. - Inform them of the role you are applying for, so they can prepare what they say about you should be relevant to the role.